Cookie Settings

 1. Past PGA Women’s Champions of Canada

-2. Top 5 PGA of Canada Club Professionals from the 2024 PGA Women’s Championship of Canada.
+2. Top 5 PGA of Canada members from the 2025 PGA Women’s Championship of Canada.

 4. Up to ten (10) places for prominent professional golfers not otherwise exempt.
 These places are to be granted at the sole discretion of the Tournament Committee.